Historical Apoplexy · State Legislative Adaptations · United Kingdom

 United Kingdom Food, Resource, and Commodity Assurance Act

-The United Kingdom Food, Resource, and Commodity Assurance Act is a state legislative adaptation of Imran Cooper's Historical Apoplexy framework — a five-division proposal establishing at-cost food and commodity distribution centers (modeled on the U.S. Defense Commissary Agency, operational since 1867 under 10 U.S.C. § 2484), a public-health-equity framework grounded in the Marmot/Sapolsky/Shively/Blackburn hierarchy-kills evidence, a K-20 developmental pipeline incorporating the Vitruvian Quotient assessment and structured-adversity protocol from Paper X (the Maturity Void), a structured public-service requirement, and general provisions.
+The United Kingdom Food, Resource, and Commodity Assurance Act is a state legislative adaptation of Imran Stanton Cooper's Historical Apoplexy.
+It establishes a single operative program of at-cost food and commodity distribution centers, modeled on the U.S. Defense Commissary Agency (operational since 1867 under 10 U.S.C. § 2484), and closes on the Marmot/Sapolsky/Shively/Blackburn hierarchy-kills evidence that establishes why food assurance reaches beyond bare survival.
 Benchmarked to the Colorado proposal originally drafted in 2016 through the Sassafras and Maple Research Foundation.
 Constitutional path: Parliamentary (Westminster) path.
+Offered to any Member of Parliament or constituent group to introduce, adapt, or campaign on; the full draft follows, with the verification chain folded at the end.

-PARLIAMENT OF THE UNITED KINGDOM OF GREAT BRITAIN
+PARLIAMENT OF THE UNITED KINGDOM OF GREAT BRITAIN, AND NORTHERN IRELAND, 2026-27 Session

 HOUSE BILL ____